 Your contact information — Be sure that your contact information is prominent and easy to find on your resumé.
 It should include your name, phone number, email address, and website or portfolio URL.

 Your work experience — This is arguably the most important part of your resume.
 Include relevant positions you’ve held in the past, along with a summary of your successes in those positions.
+Be sure to clearly state your job title for each role and highlight your design experience.
+List your positions in reverse chronological order, starting with your most recent role.
+Use a bulleted list to present your key achievements and responsibilities, and start each bullet point with action words to make your accomplishments stand out.
 You don’t need to list responsibilities that are standard for the type of position you held.
 Instead, focus on results you achieved or projects you’re particularly proud of.
 If you have gaps in your work history, consider including just the years you stayed in each position, instead of including the exact dates.

 Your relevant skills — This is where you want to list any particular design skills you have, as well as the tool stack you’re used to working with.
 You can include things like user testing, UX design, and mobile design, as well as programs like Figma, Sketch, or Spline here.
+Be sure to include soft skills alongside your technical skills, such as communication, teamwork, or leadership.
 If you’ve completed any Uxcel Skill Tests, include those here, too.

 Your education, qualifications, and certifications — If you have formal design training, list it here.
-This can include any university or college degrees, UX design bootcamps, or certification programs, or any other formal education you have completed.
+This can include any university or college degree, including the degree name, institution, and graduation date, UX design bootcamps, or certification programs, or any other formal education you have completed.
+If you’re interested in what you might earn as a design manager, check out the design manager salary in the USA.

 Focus on the design

 The biggest difference between a designer resumé and a resumé for any other industry is in the design.
-This is a chance to show off your design chops in a way that immediately grabs the attention of the hiring manager.
+As a graphic designer, it's essential to be creative in your resume design to stand out and showcase your originality and imaginative skills.
+This is a chance to show off your design chops in a way that immediately grabs the attention of the hiring manager and potential employer.
 That said, this is not the time to go wild with your design.

 Keep the overall layout simple.
+Use a template or resume template to ensure a professional and organized appearance.
 Use color and visual hierarchy to highlight the most important parts, and pay close attention to information architecture.
+Look at examples and resume examples for inspiration, and consider how your experience spans different industries.

 You’ll most likely want to skip the word processing software for your resumé and instead use a page layout app like Adobe InDesign.
 Creating a website version of your resumé is also a great idea (and allows for incorporating interactive elements), but be sure you create a standard PDF version as well.
+This is especially important for showcasing your print design experience and graphic design skills.
 You’ll need that for submitting applications to most companies.
+Before submitting, double check your resume for errors, and keep it to one page whenever possible.
+Conduct research to understand industry trends and employer needs to further tailor your resume for success.

 Your cover letter

 Along with sending a resumé to potential employers, you’ll also need a great cover letter.
 It’s important to customize these letters for each job you apply for.
+In fact, preparing multiple cover letters tailored to different roles or companies can significantly improve your chances, as cover letters are a valuable complement to your resume in job applications.
 But that doesn’t mean you can’t create a basic version that you can adapt for each position.

 The key things to keep in mind when writing a cover letter is that it should be short, briefly summarize your relevant experience and skills, and show the employer that you understand what they’re looking for.
 Ideally, your cover letter should be no longer than three paragraphs — an introduction paragraph, a paragraph about why you’re a good fit for the position, and a closing paragraph that reiterates your interest in the position and thanks the reader for their consideration.